bokeh/bokeh/docs/bokeh/source/docs/dev_guide/jupyter.rst

 ``pixi run --locked jupyter-verify`` to rebuild and confirm that every tracked generated asset is current.

-The test task verifies extension discovery and packaging, then runs the AnyWidget, JupyterLab, and marimo integration suites.
+The locked ``notebook-test`` environment contains the optional notebook hosts and proxy used by the browser suite.
+Its test task verifies extension discovery and packaging when run against an installed wheel, then runs the AnyWidget, JupyterLab, and marimo integration suites.
 Portable Classic Notebook fallback behavior is covered by Python/JavaScript contract tests; no Classic Bokeh extension is installed or enabled.

 Protocol and lifecycle
 ----------------------